UK Deputy PM resigns after bullying probe - ExBulletin

 UK Deputy PM resigns after bullying probe

+Britain’s Deputy Prime Minister Dominic Raab resigned on Friday after an independent investigation found he had intimidated civil servants, although he called the report flawed. , had been abusive to staff during a previous stint in that office and when he was UK Foreign Secretary and Brexit Secretary. resigned because he promised to do so if the bullying complaints were upheld.
+The investigation found two acts of intimidation against him and dismissed the others, Raab said in his resignation letter.
+He called the findings flawed and said the investigation had set a dangerous precedent by setting the threshold for bullying so low.
+If he fired Raab, he would expose himself to criticism for hiring him in the first place; if he kept him in that post, he would be criticized for failing to keep his promise to restore the integrity of the Conservative government.Sunak received the investigation report on Thursday morning and has not made a decision in the spokesman Max Blain, speaking before Raab’s resignation, said Sunak still had full confidence in Raab when he reviewed the report.
+Ministerial code of conduct requires ministers to treat people with respect and interacting appropriately and appropriately with colleagues, officials and staff.
+He says harassment, discrimination and bullying will not be tolerated.
+Raab was elected to parliament in 2010 and unsuccessfully sought to become leader of the Conservative Party in 2019 before throwing his support behind Boris Johnson.
+Appointed Deputy Prime Minister under Johnson, he briefly took over government when Johnson was hospitalized with COVID-19 in April 2020.
+Raab said in his letter that he intentionally did not put anyone down and sincerely apologized for any stress. or unintentional offense that officials He noted that the investigation concluded that he did not swear or shout at anyone, let alone throw anything or physically intimidate anyone.
+The bullying investigation is the latest ethical headache for Sunak, who has vowed to restore order and integrity to government after three woes under predecessors Johnson and Liz Truss.
+Multiple scandals brought down Johnson in the summer of 2022 and Truss resigned in October after six weeks in office when his economic plans to cut taxes sparked chaos in financial markets.
+But Sunak has struggled to shake off opposition allegations that the Conservative government remains mired in scandal. and sordid.

-LONDON — Britain’s Deputy Prime Minister Dominic Raab reluctantly resigned on Friday after an independent investigation found he had bullied officials, despite criticizing the report as flawed.
+Britain’s Deputy Prime Minister Dominic Raab resigned on Friday after an independent investigation found he had intimidated civil servants, although he called the report flawed.

-Raab’s announcement came the day after Prime Minister Rishi Sunak received the findings of an investigation into eight official complaints that Raab, who is also Justice Secretary, had been abusive to staff during from a previous stint in that office and when he was UK Foreign Secretary and Brexit Secretary.

-Attorney Adam Tolley, who led the investigation, said Raab acted in an intimidating manner, was unreasonably and persistently aggressive and introduced a punitive element to his leadership style.

-His conduct also involved abuse or misuse of power in a way that undermines or humiliates, Tolley wrote in the 48-page report.
-“His conduct had to be experienced as undermining or humiliating by the person concerned, and it was so experienced.”

-Raab, 49, denied allegations that he belittled and belittled his staff and said he conducted himself in a professional manner at all times, but said he was quitting because he had promised to do so. to do if the complaints of bullying were well-founded.
+Raab, 49, denied allegations that he belittled and belittled his staff and said he conducted himself in a professional manner at all times, but said he was quitting because he had promised to do so. should the bullying complaints be confirmed.

 The investigation found two cases of bullying against him and dismissed the others, Raab said in his resignation letter.
 He called the findings flawed and said the investigation had set a dangerous precedent by setting the threshold for bullying so low.”